-When picking your first choice for referee as a recent graduate, the answer will almost always be a tutor.
-After all, they’re well placed to be able to comment on your work ethic, communications style, ability, and all sorts of things the employer will want to know about.
+When picking your first choice for a referee as a recent graduate, the answer will almost always be your personal tutor.
+They will be able to confirm to that employer that you really did study at the University and confirm your result.
+They can also comment on your work ethic, communication style, ability, and all sorts of things the employer will want to know about.

 Part-time work and volunteering